elena-krismer/Project_FASTQtrimmer/Report/Report.md

 Considering the inconsistent usage of the Phred scale, the maintance of the progam should be questioned.
 Any changes in the quality scale or the common format of the FASTQ file will make this program useless.

 As visualized in 6.2. the program consists of multiple function calls.
 To decrease function calls and conceivably improve runtime performance, the usage of other datatypes, like arrays or tuples should be aspired.

+The implementation of the ends trimming based on the length is an advantage because is faster than the overlapping detection algorithm but, if is not well known the correct adapter size it could carry a proble removing less or more nucleotides turning the program less precise.

 The main strength of the program is the easy handling.
 For every person, who knows how to use a command line.